project-meucci/thimm.github.io/docs/Agtech - So What?/Episode-26-chris-mcloughlin-mycelia-organics.md

 ---
-title: Episode 26: Chris McLoughlin - Mycelia Organics
+title: Episode 26 Chris Mcloughlin Mycelia Organics
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2018-12-04)